 The radiologist who interprets your mammogram will assign a density score based on the amount of fibroglandular tissue in your breasts.
 Breast density information will be included in the written results you receive from the doctor.
 If you have dense breast tissue, you may want to consider supplemental screening.

 University Hospitals now offers a new choice for supplemental screening that might be appropriate for some women with dense breasts – Fast Breast Magnetic Resonance Imaging (MRI).

 Fast Breast MRI

-“Breast MRI is the most sensitive exam for finding breast cancers,” says Donna Plecha, MD, Director of Breast Imaging at UH Cleveland Medical Center.
-“It uses magnetic fields to create images of the breast and there is no radiation involved."
+“Breast MRI is the most sensitive exam for finding breast cancer,” says Holly Marshall, MD, Division Chief of Breast Imaging at UH Cleveland Medical Center.
+“An MRI uses strong magnets to create images of the breasts.
+There is no radiation involved.”

 Unlike a full breast MRI study, which can take 45 to 60 minutes or more to complete, the Fast Breast MRI takes 10 minutes.
 For the test, a safe, contrast material is injected through an intravenous line.
 The contrast material enhances the abnormal tissue within the breast and is highlighted on the images obtained during the scan.